xzgamesstudio/DeathEngine/README.md

 a genuinely great preset, open a PR — the goal is for this to become a real community resource, not just what one person's ears like.

-If you're changing DSP code, please run the test suite first (`./build.ps1` runs it automatically) — there are 250+ automated checks covering every module, and a change that breaks one is usually a real bug, not a test that needs updating.

 ---